roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

-The next day, she left this world, of ischaemic heart failure.
+The next day, she left this world of ischaemic heart failure.
 That was a sudden demise.